tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 ## How it works

-Typical layout code usually looks something like the following.
+Typical traditional layout code usually looks something like the following.
 The views to layout are sized and laid out one at at time, with various running offsets carried forward to each successive view to allow views to accomodate each other.
 While this works, the endless cycle of sizing, offsetting, and setting of each view's frame results tends to ends up with unmanageably long functions with a lot of duplicated, similar-looking code.

 ```
     override func layoutSubviews() {